Real-time DeFi data across multiple chains: Which indexing platforms supports this?

 Which indexing platforms can actually support real-time, cross-chain DeFi trade data in production?

-- Why most indexing setups struggle with it
+• Why most indexing systems struggle with it

 What does “real-time cross-chain DeFi data” mean?

-For DeFi applications, real-time and cross-chain are not buzzwords.
-They have specific technical implications.
+For DeFi systems, real-time and cross-chain have concrete technical implications.

 Examples of real-world use cases include: